wiseman-timelord/WGet-GGUF-Hug/README.md

-# WGet-GGUF-Hug
+# WGet-LLM-Hug
 Status: Working
-<br>The next update will include
-- file automatically moved to the ".\completed" folder.
-- the resuming of downloads will hopefully work.
-- a installer/setup batch, including downloading of WGet and setup of folders.
-- Small improvements and refinements.
-- GPT4 magic (original was written in GPT3.5).

 ## Description
-WGet-GGUF-Hug is a PowerShell script designed to simplify file downloads using the `wget` utility.
-It offers a straightforward interface for entering HuggingFace download URLs, extracting filenames, checking for existing files, and executing downloads.
-The script efficiently organizes downloaded files into "Downloads" and "Completed" folders, enhancing user experience within a PowerShell environment.
-This program is designed for Powershell 5 (windows 8.1 onwards), the idea is, you have, no internet and a dated laptop, but now you can still get language models on public wifi.
+WGet-LLM-Hug is a PowerShell script complemented by Batch scripts, designed to simplify file downloads, especially for HuggingFace model files, using the `wget` utility.
+It's tailored for users with limited internet access and older systems, supporting PowerShell 5 (Windows 8.1 onwards).
+The program organizes downloads efficiently and offers a straightforward interface for managing file downloads.

 ## Features:
-- **Reading of Complex URLs**: WGet-GGUF-Hug extracts filenames from URLs containing ".gguf" in a specific format.
+- **Complex URL Reading**: Extracts filenames from URLs containing ".gguf" and ".gptq" in a specific format.
-- **Download Method Selection**: WGet-GGUF-Hug uses the `wget.exe` utility for downloads.
+- **Download Method Selection**: Utilizes `wget.exe` for downloads.
-- **File Management**: WGet-GGUF-Hug organizes downloaded files into "Downloads" and "Completed" folders.
+- **File Management**: Organizes files into "temporary", "Downloads", and "Completed" folders.
-- **Interactive Menus**: WGet-GGUF-Hug features a user-friendly menu system with options to enter a download URL, scan files in the "Downloads" or "Completed" folder, and exit the program.
+- **Interactive Menus**: Features user-friendly menu systems in both PowerShell and Batch scripts.
+- **Installer Script**: Ensures the setup of required folders and downloads `wget.exe` if not present.
+- **Launcher Script**: Provides an easy way to run the PowerShell script, especially for users unfamiliar with PowerShell commands.

 ## Interface:
 ```